sjudson/transfers/README.md

 3. Turn on **Developer mode** (top-right toggle).
 4. Click **Load unpacked** and select the **`extension`** folder (the one containing `manifest.json`).
-5. A cycling-jersey icon appears in your toolbar. **Make sure you're logged into pcmdaily.com**, then click the icon to open the tracker.
+5. A listing for the ManGame Transfer Tracker will appear in your extensions tab: **Make sure you're logged into the site**, then click the icon to open the tracker.

-That's it.
 To update later, replace the folder's files and click the ↻ button on the extension's card in `chrome://extensions`.

 ---